ARMe-Leute/EDS_2024_fork/BL/Readme.md

 @note This disables communication over the Virtual COM port.
 You may leave `SB13` intact to monitor outgoing messages.

+# Menu library

+Library for simply creating nested menus

+## Adding a menu page
+How to add a menu page

+## Adding an entry page
+How to add an entry page

+# Known Issues and possible improvements
+## Reset HM17 module
+Inconsistency in datasheet

+## Setting BAUD rate

+After a restart HM17 stops working properly

+## ::usart2TXComplete not working
+Interrupt doesn't fire, so it isn't working

+## ::dmacUsartSendString does no input checking
+If input is to long it is written over the buffer limit -> bad

+## Button problem
+Somtimes the botton keeps beeing registerd as pressed, which results in jumping over steps

 ---
 This documentation was reviewed and improved with the assistance of ChatGPT.